 But I’m far from perfect, and things can slide if not kept on top of.
 Yes, I’ve forgotten a couple of dates over my 40+ years (oh the shame…..) – but on the whole, I’ve learned how to ensure that I have the right present/card at the right time – ready and waiting.

 So – I thought I’d share the method I use, and see if it helps you too.

 Use a system that works for you

-The first thing I did when I thought about a system for me is to assess what I already used and what could fit in well.
+The first thing I did when I thought about a system for me is to think about what I already used and what could fit in well.

-I really believe that adding to what you currently do is the fail safe way to get things done – and that, for most people, is their diary.
+I really believe that adding to what you currently do is the fail safe way to get things done – and that thing that most people already use daily, is their diary.

 Keeping a list, and updating it

 I totally advocate having a master list of special dates somewhere in your home.